 Chart of the Great Ultimate (Taiji tu)

-The relations among the different cosmological configurations that intervene between the Dao and the "ten thousand things".
+Several cosmological configurations occur between the Dao and the "ten thousand things".
 These configurations represent different stages in the self-manifestation of the Dao.
 They are illustrated in the Chart of the Great Ultimate (Taiji tu), which was discussed at length by both Taoist and Neo-Confucian authors.
-Texts in the Daozang (Taoist Canon) contain several versions of this chart; the one reproduced below is the best-known version.
+Texts in the ☞ Daozang contain several versions of this chart; the one reproduced here is the best-known version.
 (See three other versions of this chart.)

-On top, the chart depicts the Absolute (wuji) as an empty circle.
+On top, the chart depicts the Absolute (wuji, "Ultimateless") as an empty circle.

-Below is another circle that represents the Great Ultimate (taiji) as harboring the Two, or Yin and Yang, shown as two semicircles that mirror each other.
+Below is another circle that represents the Great Ultimate (taiji) as harboring the Two, or ☞ Yin and Yang, shown as two semicircles that mirror one another.
 Each semicircle is made of black (Yin) and white (Yang) lines that enclose each other, to depict Yin containing True Yang and Yang containing True Yin.
-The empty circle within these lines corresponds to the empty circle on top, alluding to the notion that Yin and Yang are the "function" or "operation" (yong) of Emptiness, which in turn is their "substance" or "core" (ti).
+The empty circle within these lines corresponds to the empty circle on top, alluding to the concept that Yin and Yang are the "function" or the "operation" (yong) of Emptiness, which in turn is their "foundation" or its "core" (ti).

-Following this are the five agents (wuxing), which constitute a further stage in the progressive differentiation from Oneness to multiplicity.
-The lines that connect the Agents to each other show the sequence in which they are generated, namely Wood, Fire, Soil, Metal, and Water.
-In the configuration of the five agents, the Great Ultimate is represented by the central Soil (which is said to have a "male" and a "female" aspect) and reappears as the small empty circle below, which represents the conjunction of Water and Fire ("Great Yin" and "Great Yang") and of Metal (金) and Wood (木) ("Minor Yin" and "Minor Yang").
+Following this are the ☞ five agents (wuxing), which constitute a further stage in the progressive differentiation from Unity to multiplicity.
+The lines that connect the five agents to one another show the sequence in which they are generated, namely Wood (木) → Fire (火) → Soil (土) → Metal (金) → Water (水).
+In the configuration of the five agents, the Great Ultimate is represented by the central Soil (said to have both a "male" and a "female" aspect); it reappears as the small empty circle below, which — if looked attentively — shows the conjunction of Water (水) and Fire (火) ("Great Yin" and "Great Yang") and of Metal (金) and Wood (木) ("Minor Yin" and "Minor Yang").
 [For these associations, see a ☞ table of the five agents]